 I have discovered over many years that perfection is overrated.

-Having said that, there are some areas of life where my control freak runs amok.
+Having said that, there are some areas of life where my control freak just has to run wild.
 Folding towels and linen for example.
-There is no quarter given, they must be folded just so!
-And it gives me great pleasure to see them tidily folded in neat piles every time I open the door to my tiny linen cupboard.
+They must be folded just right!
+And it makes me very happy to see them tidily folded in neat piles every time I open the door to my tiny linen cupboard.
 Or my clients linen cupboards.

-The trick is to choose where you let your control freak loose, when to expend that precious energy.
+The trick is to choose where you let your control freak loose, when to save your precious energy.

-I’ve had a couple of new clients recently who have been trying really hard to keep their kids Lego sorted by colour or type.
+I’ve had a couple of new clients recently who have been trying really hard to keep their kids LEGO sorted by colour or type.
 They love the way it looks in the storage boxes and bins.
-They reckon it helps their child to build the things they want, especially if they have kit sets.
+They reckon it helps their child to be creative, especially if they have kit sets.

 The problem?
 Time.

-Then mum or dad have to find the time to start all over again and separate all the different pieces.
+Then mum or dad, if it bothers them, have to find the time to start all over again and separate all the different pieces.
 Over and over again.
 Or the kids feel bad for messing up the kits.
 Kind of defeats the purpose of toys and playing doesn’t it?

-I have heard of Lego enthusiasts who are old enough and passionate enough to keep their equipment beautifully ordered in their playroom or bedroom.
+I have heard of LEGO fans who are keen enough and tidy minded enough to keep their equipment beautifully ordered in their playroom or bedroom.
 But this is not common or it lasts about a week.
 Kids usually don’t fuss if their toys aren’t organised.
 They dump out LEGO and just get stuck in building.

 What is important to you?
 Having fun?
 Getting the essentials done?
-Prioritising your time is deciding what is important to you and putting it into action.
+Organising toys?
+Prioritising your time is so important.

-If you are racing to get your kids to class, after school activities, your mum’s place, to bed and you’re longing for the couch and that glass of wine, or de-stressing with a good book, or just getting the laundry done, why force yourself to organise something that is very simply tidied away in a box or basket until the next playtime?
+If you are racing to get your kids to after school activities, your mum’s place or to bed and you’re longing for the couch and that glass of wine, or de-stressing with a good book, or just getting the laundry done, why force yourself to organise something that is easily tidied away in a box, bag or basket until the next playtime?

-Unless of course, you absolutely freaking love it!
-If Lego sorting is therapy for your nerves, lining up Squishies in rainbow colours puts you in your happy place, folding every single pair of socks and underpants in the house blisses you out…
+Unless of course, you absolutely love organising!
+If LEGO sorting is your Zen, lining up toy cars in rainbow colours puts you in your happy place, folding socks and underpants blisses you out…